← back

 USER: None of my containers are on the custom network...

 The escalation strategy is: Level 1 to find the session, Level 2 to find the exact turn, Level 3 to see everything that happened around it.
-If semantic search fails at all levels, there's a fallback to grep-based keyword search.

 Embedding Pipeline